 Our patient has a pulse of 150 and a blood pressure of 54/p.
 He is cool and clammy to touch and is complaining of chest pain.
-All of these symptoms makes the patient meet the criteria for UNSTABLE TACHYCARDIA.
+All of these symptoms make the patient meet the criteria for unstable tachycardia.

 Deliver immediate synchronized cardioversion at 100J.
 Evaluate the rhythm post cardioversion and consider a second attempt at a higher energy level if needed.

-NB: Consider antiarrhythmic infusion i.e. Procainamide or Amiodarone IV drip.
-If Electrophysiology is available, they should be consulted.
+NB: Consider antiarrhythmic infusion like a procainamide or amiodarone IV drip.
+If electrophysiology is available, they should be consulted.